ti-mo/ansible-lanparty/lp-collectd/README.md

 At present, the only configuration variables are:

 ```
-collectd_server: 127.0.0.1
+influxdb_server: 127.0.0.1
-collectd_server_port: 25826
+influxdb_server_port: 25826
 ```

-`collectd_server` has no default and needs to be set in order for the `network` plugin to be activated. `collectd_server_port` defaults to 25826.
+`influxdb_server` has no default and needs to be set in order for the `network` plugin to be activated. `influxdb_server_port` defaults to 25826.

 Skipping Configuration
 ---